magnetophon/VoiceOfFaust/README.md

   (though for some of the synths even that one is continuously variable)
 * multi-band [deEsser](#deesser) and [reEsser](#reesser)
 * Optionally use as a [master-slave](#master-slave) pair
-  * This is a workaround for the need for an external pitchtracker, making it possible to use these as plugins.
+  * This is a workaround for the need for an external pitchtracker, making it possible to use the synths and effects as plugins.
     It has the nice side effect that your sounds become fully deterministic: because a pitchtracker will always output slightly different data, or at least at slightly different moments relative to the audio, the output audio can sometimes change quite a bit from run to run.
 * [configuration file](lib/constants.lib)